ggeop/Python-ai-assistant/README.md

 ---

 ## Contributing
-* PRs are welcome :relaxed:
+* Pull Requests (PRs) are welcome :relaxed:
+* The process for contribution is the following:
+    * Clone the project
+    * Checkout `develop` branch and create a feature branch e.g `feature_branch`
+    * Open a PR to `develop`
+    * Wait for review and approval !!
+    * `master` branch update and release is automated via [Travis CI/CD](https://app.travis-ci.com/github/ggeop/Python-ai-assistant)
-* Try to follow PEP 8 guidelines and add comments!
+* Try to follow PEP-8 guidelines and add useful comments!